-Employee retention is much more cost-effective than talent acquisition, but money is just one piece of the puzzle.
-Investing in employee engagement, empowerment, and happiness builds a powerful workplace culture and an employee collective with a single goal.
+Implementing a robust talent retention strategy is much more cost-effective than talent acquisition, but money is just one piece of the puzzle.
+Investing in employee engagement, empowerment, and happiness builds powerful workplace cultures and an employee collective with a single goal.
 That goal is to drive your business forward, which you can’t hope to achieve with high employee turnover.

-While having a higher pay rate on day one will bring in some interested employees, your company could also see many other benefits by offering a higher pay rate for your current employees.
+While having a higher pay rate on day one will bring in some interested employees, your company could also see many other benefits by offering a higher pay rate to your current employees.

 In addition to wanting to stick around, your employees will also likely perform better when they are making more money.
 After all, they know that if they want to continue making the same great salary, they need to perform well so they are not replaced.